profiler1982/flatmentary-theme/README.md

 Help make it functional!
 -------------

-Clone this public repository to crush any ugs with it and make more themes available for elementray OS!:
+Clone this public repository to crush any bugs with it and make more themes available for elementray OS!:

 `git clone https://github.com/NitruxSA/flatmentary-theme.git`